The purpose of life is to conjecture and prove. -- Paul Erdos

 My doctoral thesis was on security notions and constructions of public key encryption schemes and secret sharing schemes.
 Currently, I am working on Algebraic Graph Theory and Domination in Graphs.

 Teaching / Other Experience+

-I teach Algebra and Graph Theory to post graduate students in Presidency University.
+I teach Algebra and Graph Theory to post graduate and under graduate students in Presidency University.

 Post Graduate Supervision+

 I work broadly on two things: Algebraic Graph Theory and Domination in Graphs.